mwender/donation-manager/README.md

 2. Save out the template as HTML to `lib/html/`.
 3. Copy the template over to `lib/templates/` and replace the `.html` extension with `.hbs`.

+## Changelog

+__07/29/2021 - Version 2.4.0__
+- Adding SMCo Thrift and ThriftTrac logos to the footer of Transportation Department notifications.

 __06/30/2021 - Version 2.3.1__
 - Updating height of Unpakt.com widget to `400px` on the on-screen confirmations.